ChatTriggers/ChatTriggers/README.md

 The [ChatTriggers website](https://www.chattriggers.com/) will always be kept up to date with the latest release.
 As of beta version 0.6.4, we have started to move the release changelog along with a .jar download (mirror of the website) to the [GitHub releases page](https://github.com/ChatTriggers/ct.js/releases).

 # Feature changes
-Starting in beta 0.10, we are moving feature changes to seperate branches labeled as such.
+Any major features are moved to seperate branches before being merged into master.
 This will avoid the issue of waiting after a release to fix bugs when we want to be working on new features.
 Any contributors will have to abide by the same standard.
 New features get their own branch and bug fixes require a pull request on the master branch.

 # Issues
 Any issue can be opened using the normal [GitHub issue page](https://github.com/ChatTriggers/ct.js/issues).
 Issues can be anything from bug reports to feature requests.
 For us to consider an issue to be valid, its needs a simple, but effective title that conveys the problem in a few words and a well thought out and well written description.